langchain-ai/langgraph/docs/docs/cloud/how-tos/copy_threads.md

 ## Copying a thread

 After you have created a thread and executed some runs on it, you may wish to copy the thread.
 This will create a new thread with the same history as the existing thread, and then allow you to continue executing runs.

-You may wish to create multiple copies in order to experiment with different runs.
+### Create copy

 === "Python"

     ```python
-    copied_thread = await client.threads.copy("a74af490-f5e4-4a32-bdcf-526ab8534594")
+    copied_thread = await client.threads.copy(<THREAD_ID>)
     ```

 === "Javascript"